Padma Seshadri Bala Bhavan: Sexual abuse allegations

 PSBB school suspended Rajagopalan, a male teacher who was eventually arrested after many allegations of sexual harassment were reported against him by current students and alumni of the school.
 The school made the move after over a 1,000 alumni coerced, such as actress Lakshmi Priyaa Chandramouli and the CEO of AGS Cinemas Archana Kalpathi, demanding a full inquiry into the allegations.
 The teacher has been accused of touching students inappropriately, comments on students' bodies inappropriately, slut-shaming them, asking them out, turning up to online class topless while only wearing a towel around his waist, and sharing links to pornography to his students.
 The allegations started to pile up when a former student of PSBB, sharing an instance of sexual harassment one of her friends experienced at the school from the teacher, via Instagram.
 Moments after that, several other students posted about their own experiences, hence sparking an influx of allegations of similar misbehaviour from him.
-Many claimed that PSBB is a reactionary school that mocks women and admires casteism, filled with fanatics of a specific caste.

 Y. G. Mahendran, one of the Trustees of the school's Board, confirmed the suspension pending inquiry.
 Several politicians of Tamil Nadu also joined the demand for justice, including the DMK's MPs Kanimozhi Karunanidhi, Dayanidhi Maran and Thamizhachi Thangapandian, Congress MP Jothimani and PMK chief Ramadoss.
 Maran also wrote to the Union Minister for Education, Ramesh Pokhriyal, seeking appropriate investigation into the matter and to probe lapses in the mechanism that is there to address similar issues.
 Speaking to the reporters, Tamil Nadu School Education minister Anbil Mahesh Poyyamozhi said the department would take action against the teacher if he was found guilty.
 Social media has been abuzz with demands of justice for the survivors and accountability from the management.
 A number of right wing activists, including a few Bharatiya Janata Party (BJP) leaders have come out in support of the school. but the justice for the girls who get abuse are still denied by the school management.